R-C101/FreeAskInternet/README.md

 # FreeAskInternet

-> Running CHATGPT like app complete FREE, LOCAL, PRIVATE and NO GPU NEED on any computer
+> Running CHATGPT like app complete FREE, LOCAL, PRIVATE and NO GPU NEED on any computer.

 > [!IMPORTANT]